spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-service-points-feature.md

 ### 6) Configure export to Redis

-Configure tables to be published and synchronized to the Storage on create, edit, and delete changes.
+Configure tables to be published and synced to the Storage on create, edit, and delete changes:

 1. In `src/Pyz/Client/RabbitMq/RabbitMqConfig.php`, adjust the `RabbitMq` module's configuration: